 Looking to go off-the-beaten path in Napa Valley?
 Look no further than California State Route 128 east, also known as Sage Canyon Road, which goes through the Vaca Mountain Range.
 From there, you can find hidden historic wineries, hiking, kayaking and endless trails.
-Make a day or two out of exploring this region.
+The curvy roads and changing topography along the way make for an epic cruise, especially if you have a convertible.
+You can easily make a day or two out of exploring this region.
 Auberge du Soliel or the Bed & Breakfast, Shady Oaks, would make a great home base to set out and explore this beautiful region.

 Wineries to Explore:

 This serene, rustic winery was established in 1890 and is one of the oldest family-owned wineries in the valley.
 Nichelini wines are so rarely offered to the public, that purchasing their small lot wines from the property is a very special treat.

 Located on the eastern edge of the Napa Valley overlooking Lake Hennessey and the town of Rutherford, this extraordinary mountaintop estate features 82 individual vineyard blocks, three distinctive soil types, and a range of elevations and exposures.